possen/fothello/README.md

 Game
 ----
 Associates a players to a particular game.
 Initiates the board, manages the game logic such as who's turn it is and how moves are made.
-Could be subclassed for a differnt variant of the game.
+Could be subclassed for a different variant of the game.
 Has functions to determine tracks of what pieces would be flipped.
 It also knows how to calculate the current score.

 Player